-At 30 June 2013, the Company's balance sheet shows total assets of \$91,743, total liabilities of \$14,047, and net assets of \$77,696.
-Current assets total \$91,375 and include cash assets of \$39,770.
-Current liabilities total \$14,047.
+At 30 June 2014, the Company's balance sheet shows total assets of \$26,289, total liabilities of \$83,686, and a net asset deficiency of \$57,397.
+Current assets total \$26,289 and include cash assets of \$3,353.
+Current liabilities total \$83,686.

 As outlined in previous financial reports and disclosures by the Company, the ongoing planned business activities are focussed on the exploration program in Pakistan.
 Historically the Company has financed these activities through equity.
-However, as noted above, the Company is currently focussed on the status of its exploration licences in Pakistan - any future developments of the Company will depend on the outcome of the Company's interest in those licences.
+However in the recent period the company has re-assessed its strategy for its exploration licences - see note 12 - and has also had to re-assess its financing.
+A set out in note 13 the company has sourced short-term working capital from a related party - the company is economically dependent on this financing source, which is available until the company can raise new finance.

 The Company's ability to continue with any planned exploration activities is dependent on having finance available.
 In addition the Company will need to fund its general overheads.
 Directors are confident that further funds can be raised when required.
-However no commitment has yet been made as to the source of any additional funding.
+Directors are well advanced with plans to source additional funding in the near future.